 Do you have any favourite red lipsticks?
 Make sure to comment below with any suggestions.
 I'd love to know!

 Until next time,

-21 year old beauty blogger and University student.
+21 year old beauty blogger and University student from Malta.
 I've always loved makeup and anything beauty related so I've decided to share my passion through this blog.